MGNute/Excel-Based-Utilities/README.md

 scale visually; the file will fill in the gaps and generate R code to create a vector of the colors.

+See example in "Wireframe Graph with Custom Color Palette.R"

 *******************************************************
 Full Year Calendar Generator.xlsx